 Not only are teas flavorful, but as a bonus, they are rich in flavonoids, which help prevent and repair cell damage that can lead to cancer and other health problems.
 Researchers have found that drinking two to three cups of green or black tea a day may help maintain heart health.

 In the kitchen, tea adds salt-free, sugar-free flavor to any dish.
-We’ve used tea in three recipes that suit it particularly well: a microwaved chocolate pudding that uses chai tea, an Asian chicken marinated and glazed in a green tea mixture, and in an apricot tea bread that’s perfect toasted for breakfast.
+We’ve used tea in three recipes that are particularly well suited to the flavor: a microwaved chocolate pudding that uses chai tea, an Asian chicken marinated and glazed in a green tea mixture, and an apricot tea bread that’s perfect served toasted for breakfast.

 —By Serena Ball

 This bread comes out of the oven a rich, deep golden color.
-While delicious when still warm, it’s even better the next day; wrap or keep in air-tight container overnight.
+It’s delicious when still warm, but even better the next day!